codersaadi/go-micro/README.md

 ## Docker Support

-The framework includes Docker and docker-compose support:
+The template includes Docker and docker-compose support:

 ```bash
 # Run with Docker